 Groovin’ at the Vintage Camper Trailer Rally

-Every trailer has a life.
+Every camper trailer has a life.
 People connect with what is going on around them and it’s so much history.
-We’ve been doing trailer fest now about eight years and every year it doubled in size until we got to the max capacity.
+We’ve been doing Trailer Fest now about eight years and every year it doubled in size until we got to the max capacity.
 Now we rent the whole park and it’s like one big family getting together for a family reunion.